 Contract cleaners undertake cleaning.
-Please report any issues to Facilities via the helpdesk (help.facilities@nida.edu.au).
-Otherwise please report any problems to reception.
+Please report any issues to Facilities via the helpdesk (helpdesk (<a h

 MAINTENANCE

 NIDA is responsible for all maintenance through its annual operating budget.
 Wherever possible, please log a helpdesk ticket with Facilities (help.facilities@nida.edu.au) to report any items requiring maintenance.